EmanueleMinotto/Gravatar/README.md

 ## Usage

-This library expose 5 APIs:
+This library exposes 5 APIs:

 ```php
 use EmanueleMinotto\Gravatar\Client;